 Some of the tasks that you can complete with the QuickBooks Online mobile app are:

 - Add new customers and vendors

 - Take a picture and attach receipts to transactions

 Quicken Mobile App

 With the Quicken mobile app, you can perform many of the same tasks that you can do sitting at your desktop computer.
-Your data will sync across all devices.
-Here are just a few of the tasks that you can perform with the Quicken mobile app:
+This includes viewing your account balances, taking a picture of receipts and attaching them to transactions, and reviewing your budget.
+Your data will automatically sync across all devices.

 - View account balances and transactions